iriscouch/procouch/README.md

-# The CouchDB view heater and auto-compactor
+# The CouchDB view heater, auto-compactor, and auto-purger

 Can you recall reading something about CouchDB views going stale?